Nanguo Li (pear) Wine

 Cong Gang Orchards

-In Anshan, Nanguo pears are seen growing in Qin shan mountain orchards and along city streets during the Mid-Autumn Festival, filling the air with an enchantingly sweet fragrance.
-The pears have become a highlighted attraction of the city, and many tourists visit during the festival to handpick and sample the rare fruits.
-Visitors also tour the mountains where the pear trees are cultivated to learn about the distinctly flavoured variety.
-Nanguo pears grown in Anshan are believed to have a distinct flavour due to the region's unique cultivation traits.
-Anshan’s soil is filled with iron, contributing to the fruit’s fermented, mineral-like flavour, and the mountains the trees are grown on have a balanced climate to encourage optimum flavour.
-This unusual terroir has led Anshan Nanguo pears to be the most desired, and the regional fruits fetch high prices for their limited availability.
+In Anshan, Nanguo Li pears are seen growing on the mountainside orchards and along city streets during the Mid-Autumn Festival, filling the air with an enchantingly sweet fragrance.
+The pears have become a highlighted attraction of the region, and many tourists visit during the festival to handpick and sample the rare fruits.
+Visitors also tour the mountains, where the pear trees are all hand cultivated, to learn about the distinctly flavoured variety.

 Nanguo Li pears: Rich and diverse